sparkfun/SparkFun_RTK_Firmware/docs/firmware_update.md

 From time to time SparkFun will release new firmware for the RTK product line to add and improve functionality.
 For most users, firmware can be upgraded by loading the appropriate binary file located on the [releases page](https://github.com/sparkfun/SparkFun_RTK_Firmware/releases) or from the [binaries folder](https://github.com/sparkfun/SparkFun_RTK_Firmware/tree/main/Binaries).
 Once the firmware is downloaded, loading the firmware onto an RTK product can be achieved by using one of the following methods:

-* [SD Method](https://sparkfun.github.io/SparkFun_RTK_Firmware/firmware_update/#updating-firmware-from-the-sd-card): Load the firmware on an SD card, then use a serial terminal with *Firmware Upgrade* menu
+* [SD Method](https://sparkfun.github.io/SparkFun_RTK_Firmware/firmware_update/#updating-firmware-from-the-sd-card): Load the firmware on an SD card, then use a serial terminal with the *Firmware Upgrade* menu
 * [WiFi Method](https://sparkfun.github.io/SparkFun_RTK_Firmware/firmware_update/#updating-firmware-from-wifi): Load the firmware over WiFi when the device is in WiFi AP Config Mode
 * [GUI Method](https://sparkfun.github.io/SparkFun_RTK_Firmware/firmware_update/#updating-firmware-from-gui): Use the [Windows GUI](https://github.com/sparkfun/SparkFun_RTK_Firmware/Uploader_GUI) and a USB cable.
 (This method is python based which can also be used on Linux, Mac OS, and Raspberry Pi)
 * [CLI Method](https://sparkfun.github.io/SparkFun_RTK_Firmware/firmware_update/#updating-firmware-from-cli): Use the command line *batch_program.bat* (see below)

 The SD method is generally recommended.
 For more information see [here](https://learn.sparkfun.com/tutorials/sparkfun-rtk-surveyor-hookup-guide/firmware-updates-and-customization).

 Remember, all SparkFun RTK devices are open source hardware meaning you have total access to the [firmware](https://github.com/sparkfun/SparkFun_RTK_Firmware) and [hardware](https://github.com/sparkfun/SparkFun_RTK_Facet).
-Be sure to checkout each repo for the latest firmware and hardware information.
+Be sure to check out each repo for the latest firmware and hardware information.

 ## Updating Firmware From the SD Card